kachowchow/CinePick/README.md

   https://files.grouplens.org/datasets/movielens/ml-32m.zip
 2. Extract the dataset and place the movies.csv and ratings.csv files in a data/ folder in your project directory.
 3. Make sure you have Python 3 installed.
-4. Install required libraries: pip install pandas scikit-learn
-5. Run the content-based recommender: python content_based.py
-6. Follow the on-screen instructions to search for a movie and get recommendations.
-7. Type exit to quit the program.
+4. Run a file and follow the instructions

 # Files
 - content_based.py - uses Movie genres to recommend similar movies